 Q: What if I Can’t Keep Coming to Work?

-A: A workers’ comp attorney can try to help you recover your lost pay.
+A: A workers’ comp attorney can help you recover your lost pay.

 After your injury, you may miss work because you are seeking treatment and dealing with the insurance company.
 Even if the insurance company accepts liability for your medical expenses, you may not necessarily get all of the compensation you’re entitled to – such as lost wages, mileage for doctor’s visits, and other benefits.